pankaja-shree/mongo101/readme.md

 ### Choosing an Index

-* When there are a number of suitable indexes, virtually, mongodb will issue a query in 3 parallel processes, like a race to reach the goal state (returning all results, or a threshold number of sorted results).
+* When there are a number of suitable indexes, virtually, mongodb will issue a query in parallel processes, like a race to reach the goal state (returning all results, or a threshold number of sorted results). - can be examined using executionStats.
 *  The winning query plan will be stored in a cache, to use the same index for a similar query.
 * Cache needs to be changed, when the collection is modified.
 * Cache is refreshed in these cases: